Fort Bragg

 Harnett County Schools

-Nearby counties of Hoke, Moore, and Sampson are also school system possibilities.
+Nearby counties such as Hoke, Moore, and Sampson also have school system possibilities.

 Many small and large private schools operate within driving distance of Fort Bragg and offer paid bus service.
 These are a few popular campuses: Fayetteville Academy, Fayetteville Christian School, St Patrick Catholic School, and Carolina Performing Arts.